Proteus (video game): Post-release

-The PC version received "favourable" reviews according to the review aggregation website Metacritic.
+The PC version received "generally favorable" reviews according to the review aggregation website Metacritic.
 A Shacknews staff poll named the PC version the seventh-best game of 2013, calling it "delightfully devoid of explanation".

 Reviewers praised the game's dynamic audio, commenting positively on how it accompanied them through the game.
 Patrick Hancock of Destructoid called the game's dynamic soundtrack its "biggest accomplishment", with Hancock investigating every object he saw to uncover its musical contribution.
 IGN wrote, "It's oddly captivating to just walk around and let [the sounds] wash over your surroundings", going on to say that investigating the sounds that each object and animal made was an enjoyable experience.
 PC Gamer described the audio as "a deeply satisfying emergent arrangement".
 A review in Edge, however, though generally positive about the soundtrack, said that the music "never truly gets going", particularly because of the lack of drums in most seasons.

 The game's variety and replay value received mixed reactions.
 IGNs reviewer commented positively on the replayability, finding that the game provided a deeper experience on each subsequent playthrough.
 GameSpot was less positive, writing that while some events and locations were not guaranteed on each generated island, later portions of the game were less interesting due to their familiarity.
 Likewise, PC Gamer said that towards the end of the game they began to find it aimless and unstimulating, in particular because of the sparsity of animal life.

-The PlayStation Vita version received "generally favourable reviews", while the PlayStation 3 version received above-average reviews, according to Metacritic.
+The PlayStation Vita version received "generally favourable reviews", while the PlayStation 3 version received "mixed or average reviews", according to Metacritic.
 Pocket Gamer gave a positive review, praising the audio and the extra features present in the Vita version such as PlayStation Trophies, which provided a reason to replay the game.
 They noted, however, that the game had some performance issues, particularly when moving the camera.
 Metros review described the game as a "fascinating interactive experience", particularly as a result of the music.
 PlayStation Official Magazine – UK called the PlayStation 3 version "simple but wonderfully effective", commenting positively on the game's uniqueness and sense of wonder.

 Many players and journalists debated Proteus status as a video game, citing aspects such as the lack of goals or objectives.
 Some, including the game's developers, called it an anti-game, a description which was controversial.
 Ian Bogost proposed that the game was intentionally unconventional, arguing that "Proteus is a game about being an island instead of a game about being on one".
 IGN noted that Proteus does contain an action (walking) and a goal (proceeding through the seasons).
 Edges reviewer contended that the day/night cycle, changeable weather, and a player-triggered change of seasons qualified Proteus as a legitimate game.
 Key responded by pointing out that, while the product does include rudimentary game mechanics, interacting with them is optional and they do not usually provide feedback.
 However, Key also stated that "encouraging a strict definition of 'game' does nothing but foster conservatism and defensiveness".